acidanthera/BrcmPatchRAM/README-Mac.md

 You should __not__ follow the original instructions on a real Mac as it might inadvertently break things.

-BrcmPatchRAM.kext is an unsigned kernel extension.
+BrcmPatchRAM.kext, BrcmPatchRAM2.kext, BrcmFirmwareRepo.kext, and BrcmFirmwareData.kext are all unsigned kernel extensions.

-In order to use it unsigned kernel extensions need to be enabled.
+In order to use them, unsigned kernel extensions need to be enabled.
 Take the following steps in the Terminal:

  * Retrieve the current system boot arguments: